godotengine/godot-docs/classes/class_audioeffectlimiter.rst

 | *Getter* | get_soft_clip_db()      |
 +----------+-------------------------+

-Applies a gain to the limited waves.
+Applies a gain to the limited waves, in decibels.
 Value can range from 0 to 6.
 Default value: ``2dB``.

 .. _class_AudioEffectLimiter_property_soft_clip_ratio: